gdmgent/vuepress-theme-artevelde/README.md

-# VuePress theme Artevelde
+# VuePress Theme Artevelde

 VuePress theme for use at Artevelde University of Applied Sciences.

 ## Install

-In a VuePress project
+Install in a VuePress project.

     $ npm install --save @artevelde/vuepress-theme-artevelde

 ### Publish to NPM

-Run NPM scripts:
+Run NPM scripts in this exact order.

     1. `git-add-new`
     2. `git-commit`